 The advantages above are significant but need to be qualified with a few important drawbacks:

-• Most networking experts argue that the OSI system is outdated.
-The division of network structures into seven different layers no longer makes sense in the internet and cloud computing age.
+- Most networking experts argue that the OSI system is outdated.
+The division of network structures into 7 different layers no longer makes sense in the age of the internet and cloud computing.
 The internet generally suits the TCP/IP model more closely than OSI.

 7 layers of the OSI model and their functions

-The seven layers of the OSI model are usually viewed from 7 downwards.
+The 7 layers of the OSI model are usually viewed from 7 downwards.
 So it makes sense to explain each one as data descends the hierarchy.

 Layer 7 – The Application Layer

 The application layer is where users interact with data.
 This does not include all applications at the edge of the network.
 For instance, email clients or video conferencing apps would not be included.
-Instead, the application layer includes the software that allows network-facing apps to function.
+Instead, the application layer includes the software used to allow network-facing apps to function.

 Application layer functions include the operation of protocols and data formatting tools.
-Common layer seven protocols include SMTP and HTTP.
-The function of the application layer is to accept data for software to use or to carry out preparations before sending data down the OSI chain.
+Common layer 7 protocols include SMTP and HTTP.
+The function of the application layer is to accept data for software to use, or to carry out preparations before sending data down the OSI chain.

 Layer 6 – The Presentation Layer